How can immersive technologies (VR/AR) foster meaningful education and travel experiences during the pandemic?

 Similarly, with the healthcare sector, enterprise training and simulations is another critical sector where immersive technologies can be a solution for the disruptions caused by the pandemic.
 Long-term remote work has called for solutions for remote training and simulations.
 XR training and simulations for different sectors of industry is one of the key areas of expertise at the FrostBit Software Lab.
 We have developed VR training and simulations for the mining industry, renewable energy production, reindeer herding, real estate, and forestry.

-4. Creating the digital twin of the district heating power plant (Credits: DUKE project)
+Figure 4.
+Creating the digital twin of the district heating power plant (Credits: DUKE project)

 The on-going DUKE project will develop a digital twin (digital representation) of the district heating power plant in Jänkätie, Rovaniemi, which will give students and new operators hands-on experience on the operation of the plant without the need to physically be there.
 A cost-effective and safe solution, which will make learning more accessible and effective for the students.